Safety in New York

 In all the years that I call New York my home, nothing worth mentioning has really happened to me.
 Thankfully, I’ve never heard from friends or other New York fans that they’ve been robbed.
 Please don’t worry too much about this, the main thing is looking forward to your well-deserved vacation in New York!

-The police presence may be a bit stronger than in [the UK] but that doesn’t mean there’s more crime in New York than elsewhere.
+The police presence may be a bit stronger than in Australia but that doesn’t mean there’s more crime in New York than elsewhere.
 New York’s bad reputation comes from the 1970s and 1980s when New York City and especially the subway were considered dangerous.

 Fortunately, times have changed!
 Nowadays, New York is the flagship of the United States when it comes to metropolitan security.
 Keep the following rules in mind so you can focus on sightseeing with ease.